InformaticsMatters/format-support-template/RULES.md

 10. If `DT_DATASET_OUTPUT_FORMAT` is set, the environment variable `DT_DATASET_OUTPUT_FILENAME` will be set, i.e. 'data.sdf.gz'
     If the output file ends '.gz' the output must be compressed (using gzip)
+11. The formatter **Must** expect `DT_DATASET_EXTRA_VARIABLES` to be set.
+    The text present is expected to be supported by the formatter having been supplied through the REST API when the Dataset was first uploaded.
-11. **Must** expect the input and output directories to contain pre-existing files
+12. **Must** expect the input and output directories to contain pre-existing files
-12. **Must not** remove or over-write any files present in the input or output directories
+13. **Must not** remove or over-write any files present in the input or output directories
-13. **Should not** expect to be called to perform a file conversion for a dataset that's already been converted successfully.
+14. **Should not** expect to be called to perform a file conversion for a dataset that's already been converted successfully.
-14. **Should** expect to be limited to no more than 1 CPU core ane no more than 1GiB of memory.
+15. **Should** expect to be limited to no more than 1 CPU core ane no more than 1GiB of memory.
 Importantly, exceeding the memory limit will result in the container being terminated
-15. **Must** use a non-zero exit code to indicate an unrecoverable failure
+16. **Must** use a non-zero exit code to indicate an unrecoverable failure

 ---